voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 The :meth:`mask_targets <fiftyone.core.dataset.Dataset.mask_targets>` property
-is a dictionary mapping field names to target dicts, each of which is a dictionary defining the mapping between pixel values and label strings for the
-|Segmentation| masks in the specified field of the dataset.
+is a dictionary mapping field names to target dicts, each of which is a dictionary defining the mapping between pixel values (2D masks) or RGB hex strings (3D masks) and label strings for the |Segmentation| masks in the specified field of the dataset.

 If all |Segmentation| fields in your dataset have the same semantics, you can store a single target dictionary in the